 Biology is an exciting and growing field with many opportunities for careers in genetics, microbiology, immunology, and entomology.
 Penn College is an excellent place to start, since we have small class sizes and modern laboratories.
 Lecture sections never exceed 48 students, and lab classes never exceed 24 students.

 We have four fully-equipped labs and three lecture rooms.
 Each lecture hall has a full complement of multi-media apparatus to make your learning experience as enjoyable and exciting as possible.
 Join us, and take one of our many fine courses, such as:

 Did you ever wonder what was in your drinking water?
 What makes water hard or soft?
 How does the salt on the road help “melt” the ice?
 For that matter, why does salt “eat” your car?
 Why is the ozone hole disappearing?
 These are just a few questions that can be answered by knowing a little chemistry.

 At Penn College, we offer a wide range of chemistry classes that meet the needs of all our students.
 If you’ve never had chemistry, you can be introduced to the subject by taking General Chemistry.
 On the other hand, if you find chemistry as exciting as we do, then you might want to take Organic Chemistry I and Organic I Lab.
-For those pursuing degrees outside the science field, you may elect to take Chemistry and Society online.
+For those pursuing degrees outside the science field, you may elect to take Science in Modern Society online.
 These are just a few examples of the chemistry courses that the Natural Sciences department offers.